jbardsle/URSP688YFinal/README.md

 This repo uses Opportunity Site polygons provided by NCSG, census block files provided by ESRI Living Atlas, and parcel files provided by Prince George's County.

+PLEASE NOTE: A data directory is provided with an instructions file to download the data, which contains large files that cannot be uploaded to this repo.

 The code produces estimates of customers/households within a three mile radius of origin sites within Prince George's County, and decays the number of customers based on distance.
 It also estimates the number of Hispanic customers.

 Sources: